 The Ethics Advisor supports our team to carry out research in line with the highest ethical standards and the applicable EU, international, and national law on ethical principles.
 We are committed to and ensure the respect of important EU values such as respect for human dignity, freedom, democracy, equality, the rule of law, and human rights.

 Dr Ron Iphofen

-Dr Iphone's books include: Ethical Decision Making in Social Research: A Practical Guide, Palgrave Macmillan (2009/2011); the book series Advances in Research Ethics and Integrity Emerald (from 2017); he co-edited with Martin Tolich the SAGE Handbook of Ethics in Qualitative Research (2018) and edited the SPRINGER Nature Handbook of Scientific Research and Integrity (2020).
-He co-edited three open access publications for the PRO-RES Project: Ethical Issues in Covert, Security and Surveillance Research, Emerald Publishing (2022); Ethical evidence and policymaking: Interdisciplinary and International Research, Bristol University Press (2022); Ethics, Integrity and Policymaking: The Value of the Case Study, Springer (2022).
-See: https://prores-project.eu/deliverables/ )
+Dr Iphofen's books include Ethical Decision Making in Social Research: A Practical Guide, Palgrave Macmillan (2009/2011), and the book series Advances in Research Ethics and Integrity Emerald (2017).
+Furthermore, he co-edited the SAGE Handbook of Ethics in Qualitative Research (2018) with Martin Tolich, and edited the SPRINGER Nature Handbook of Scientific Research and Integrity (2020).
+He also co-edited three open-access publications for the PRO-RES Project: Ethical Issues in Covert, Security and Surveillance Research, and Emerald Publishing (2022).